kahnchana/gsoc/2017/proposals/ranasinghe-kanchana.md

 ax.imshow(data)
 ```

 Also this categorical support will be extended to support colorbars and legends for the imshow function with regards to categorical data.
-This will take a similar approach.
+These tasks will follow a similar approach.

 ## Schedule of Deliverables